This article was originally published on Conetix by Tim Butler. With his kind permission, we are sharing it here for Codeship readers.

 CMD ["apache2-foreground"]

 Hopefully, if the ENTRYPOINT part makes sense CMD will now fall into place.
 CMD is the default argument passed to the ENTRYPOINT.
-In the case of the WordPress Dockerfile, it seems a bit counter-intuitive.
+In the case of the WordPress Dockerfile, it seems a bit counterintuitive.
 If you look at the bottom of the entrypoint.sh file, you’ll see exec "$@".
 This means that after the BASH script has run, the final command is to execute the arguments passed to the script.
 In this case, CMD is set to apache2-foreground, which therefore starts WordPress.

 Don’t worry too much if ENTRYPOINT and CMD still seem very confusing.
 In most instances, you can simply use the existing configurations (as you’ll see below).
-If you’re at the point where you need to write your own CMD and ENTRYPOINT commands, CenturyLink Labs has a great blog article which covers the two commands in depth.
+If you’re at the point where you need to write your own CMD and ENTRYPOINT commands, CenturyLink Labs has a great blog article that covers the two commands in depth.
 I highly recommend reading it if you’re after more information.

 Further commands